In this article, we will be discussing the differences between Posts Vs Pages in WordPress.

 Let’s find out the WordPress difference between posts and pages.

-Posts VS Pages In WordPress
+Differences: Posts vs Pages in WordPress

-What is Posts in WordPress?
+What are Posts in WordPress?

 Posts also referred to as Blog posts or articles are content entries that are listed in reverse chronological order on your website (newest content on top) and have a publish date.